Food, mood & learning outcomes

 Why are schools important places to make changes?

-A New South Wales survey found that up to 72% of primary school students purchase foods and drinks from the canteen at least once a week [7].
+• most primary school students buy food and drinks from the canteen at least once a week.
+[3]

-It’s never too late to encourage healthier eating habits – childhood and adolescence is a key time to build lifelong habits and learn how to enjoy healthy eating.
+It’s never too late to encourage healthier eating habits in a positive way.
+Childhood and adolescence is a key time to build lifelong habits and learn how to enjoy food.

 Get started today!